10 Ways to Improve Your Brain Health

 Some research seems to suggest that there may be genuine intellectual benefits to exercise in terms of IQ gains.

-3. Maintain High Levels of Mental Activity.
+3. Maintain High Levels of Mental Activity

 Kids whose parents read to them most days have higher IQs.
-The key, however, to an increased IQ is not just to read—but to read interactively to a child.
+The key, however, to an increased IQ is not just to read, but to read interactively to a child.
 That means that you should use an interesting and varying tone of voice, showing lots of relevant emotion as you read.
 Look for signs of interest or reactions in the child and ask them questions as you go, making sure the child understands what is being read.

 But don’t worry if you were never read to as a child.
 Exercising the brain and keeping mentally active is always a good idea.
-Fun activities like crosswords, Sudoku or whatever teases your gray matter, have long been suspected by neuroscientists to help improve your cognitive ability.
-Even struggling to understand a map, or a badly written flat-pack furniture assembly guide will exercise your spatial and reasoning abilities.
+Fun activities like crosswords, Sudoku, or whatever teases your gray matter have long been suspected by neuroscientists to help improve your cognitive ability.
+Even struggling to understand a map (or a badly written flat-pack furniture assembly guide) will exercise your spatial and reasoning abilities.

-One of the simplest things you can do to make your brain sweat is to try to understand points of views that you do not agree with.
+One of the simplest things you can do to make your brain sweat is to try to understand points of view that you do not agree with.
 Open your mind and listen to arguments that make no sense to you—and try to find some sense in them.

-2. Extend Your Education.
+2. Extend Your Education

-Many countries have early intervention programs (such as Head Start, in the USA) to provide intensive early education to children at risk.
+Many countries have early intervention programs (such as Head Start in the U.S.) to provide intensive early education to children at risk.
 They seem to work for scholastic achievement to some extent but have not really been shown to improve a child’s general intellectual ability.
 The main benefit of these programs seems to be that they provide a rich stimulating environment for the child and intensify their educational experience.